Asbestos – What Our Tenants Need To Know

 I am a contractor.
 What do I need to consider/know about working with/near ACMs?

-Either ourselves (the Landlord) or our Tenants should provide you with a R&D type asbestos survey before hand.
-All notifiable ACMs will have been removed prior your commencing works and, as such, you will be provided with an “Air Test” to show that there is
+Either ourselves (the Landlord) or our Tenants (depending on who is undertaking the works) should provide you with a R&D type asbestos survey before hand.
+All notifiable ACMs will have been removed prior your commencing works and, as such, you will be provided with an “Air Test” to show that there is a safe environment in which to work.

 Most R&D asbestos surveys will show up any ACMs present on site.
-However… During your works, if you suspect that a material you uncover is an ACM not mentioned in the R&D survey… Stop work immediately and notify the “Dutyholder” about your concern, asking them to either demonstrate that the material is not an ACM, or – if in doubt – ask them to get it tested by an accredited asbestos testing company!
+However… If, during your works, you suspect that a material you uncover might be an ACM not mentioned in the R&D survey… STOP WORK IMMEDIATELY and notify the “Dutyholder” about your concern, asking them to either demonstrate that the material is not an ACM (by way of a report), or (if in doubt) ask them to get it tested by an accredited asbestos testing company!

 For further reading on this, we advise all Contractors to visit HSE’s “Asbestos Essentials” webpage by clicking here.